rohieb/minutes-m4rkup/README.md

 ## Macro Reference

+The default quoting characters for M4 are already used otherwise in the input formats.
+To prevent weirdness and make writing meeting minutes easier, `minutes-m4rkup` redefines the M4 quoting characters as `«` (opening quote) and `»` (closing quote).
+If you should need these characters in any case, you can always get a literal `«` or `»` by using the macros `LITERAL_QUOTE_OPEN` and `LITERAL_QUOTE_CLOSE` instead.

 ### `MEETING_MINUTES()`
 Gives general information about a meeting, also does initialisation and set-up.
 Must be the first macro call in a document.